zwicker-group/emulsim/README.md

 pip install -r tests/requirements.txt
 ```

-The actual scripts in the `tests` directory servere different purposes:
+The actual scripts in the `tests` directory serve different purposes:

 * `tests_run.sh` runs all tests in sequential order.
 The script takes an
   optional argument that selects which tests are run: Only test files or methods
   that match the argument will be run.
 * `tests_parallel.sh` runs all tests in parallel.
 Also takes a pattern argument.
-* `codestyle.sh` tests whether the code style is obeyed by all files.
+* `tests_codestyle.sh` tests whether the code style is obeyed by all files.
 Problems
   in the code style should be resolved to achieve a uniform experience for
   everyone.
 * `tests_types.sh` tests the type annotations in the python files.
 Type